 It is very difficult to reconcile the cases discussed above.
 Indeed, in the Itambé case, the unanimous decision was that the case should not be dismissed despite the lack of evidence of actual negative effects four years after a certain course of conduct was adopted.
 In the Ambev case, alleged low levels of foreclosure were also considered insufficient for dismissing the case.
 On the other hand, in the CRT case, despite apparent substantial evidence showing high levels of foreclosure in some municipalities, the majority vote required more evidence of actual negative effects to reach a conviction.
-Thus, while in the first two cases the standard of proof was set very low, focusing on the "potential effects" of the conduct, in the last case the standard was set quite high requiring substantial evidence of the presence of "actual effects."These cases illustrate the inconsistencies generated by shifting standards of proof based on the vague terms of the BCA.
-Depending on the scope of the act," the evidence (or the lack of evidence) considered sufficient to dismiss or convict a case may change dramatically.
+Thus, while in the first two cases the standard of proof was set very low, focusing on the "potential effects" of the conduct, in the last case the standard was set quite high requiring substantial evidence of the presence of "actual effects."
+These cases illustrate the inconsistencies generated by shifting standards of proof based on the vague terms of the BCA.
+Depending on the particular case, and whether CADE puts heavy weight on the language of "potential effects" and the "scope of the act," the evidence (or the lack of evidence) considered sufficient to dismiss or convict a case may change dramatically.
 Some convictions based on lower standards of proof come close to a form-based approach, as they may simply ignore actual foreclosure effects and impose a fine based exclusively on the scope of the conduct or its potential effects.

+EFFICIENT ENFORCEMENT CAN

+ONLY BE REACHED WHERE

+ADEQUATE SUBSTANTIVE

-EFFICIENT ENFORCEMENT CAN ONLY BE REACHED WHERE ADEQUATE SUBSTANTIVE STANDARDS ARE MATCHED BY THE RIGHT INSTITUTIONAL CAPABILITIES.
+STANDARDS ARE MATCHED BY

+THE RIGHT INSTITUTIONAL

+CAPABILITIES.